AstronDaniel/e_learning/README.md

 - **[User Guides](docs/usage/)**: Instructions for students, instructors, and administrators
 - **[Development Documentation](docs/development/)**: Setup, architecture, and contribution guidelines
 - **[API Documentation](docs/api/)**: API reference for integrations
+- **[Deployment Guide](docs/deployment.md)**: Instructions for deploying to production

+## 🖼️ Adding Your Own Screenshots

+The placeholder screenshots in this README should be replaced with actual screenshots of your application.
+To add your own:

+1. Take screenshots of key parts of your application
+2. Save them in the `docs/screenshots/` directory
+3. Make sure they match the filenames referenced in this README, or update the image paths
+4. See [Screenshot Guidelines](docs/screenshots/README.md) for more details

 ---